SEMNAV: Enhancing Visual Semantic Navigation in Robotics through Semantic Segmentation: Experiments

+Egocentric videos recorded during evaluations in the simulation environment show how \semnav models tend to explore the environment, probing the different rooms they encounter.
+If a room is not useful for reaching the target object category, they proceed to leave it and continue exploring.
+The videos show that \semnav models can traverse hallways, inspect rooms, and move between different floors of a building.
+Moreover, they do not exhibit erratic movements during navigation, reflecting efficient and consistent decision-making.
+The promising results obtained in the evaluation metrics support these qualitative observations.
+It is worth mentioning that these behaviors have also been observed in experiments conducted in the real world (see Section~\ref{sec:real_world_results}).

 Figure \ref{fig:simulation_qualitative} illustrates some of these qualitative navigation results.
 For example, Figure \ref{fig:simulation_qualitative} (a) shows how the agent begins its search in a living room, where it does not find the desired object—in this case, a television screen.
 It then explores all the rooms on the current floor.
 After failing to locate the object, the agent moves to the upper floor, where it finally identifies the requested object.
 Figure \ref{fig:simulation_qualitative} (b) depicts another interesting navigation episode.
 Initially, the agent is in a large living room where it cannot detect the requested object category.
 In the following images, the agent moves through the environment, passing through two bedrooms and viewing the living room from a different perspective.
 Finally, the agent detects a television and executes a stop action next to it.
+We provide more qualitative results, including failure cases, in the \href{https://youtu.be/ZSjb7tlV2W4}{following video}.